 Diametrical signs are really like two sides of the same coin—they are concerned with identical issues but are just oriented in opposite directions.
 Both houses are concerned with creativity, progress and expression yet approach them quite differently: Leo deals with these issues from a PERSONAL standpoint while Aquarius addresses these concerns from a COLLECTIVE point of view.
 As we enter this new age we will revisit many of the same dramas from our past albeit from a contrary perspective.

-Although the shamanic vision of Seshat was eventually obscured, this era was a high water mark in human history because the wisdom of the Milky Way informed the Nile directly.
+Although the shamanic vision of Thoth was eventually obscured, this era was a high water mark in human history because the wisdom of the Milky Way informed the Nile directly.
 During this golden age of the Shemsu Hor, the river temples were mapped and the gods were named.
-Where there had only been forts or ports in various parts of the country, now there emerged towns with their own unique influences.
+Where there had only been forts or ports in parts of the country, now there emerged towns with their own unique influences.
 Egypt matured as a scientific, cultural and spiritual centre and began to develop priest, merchant and military classes.